MombasaSt/ManagerValue/README.md

 **Team** - The team the individual managed

 **ManagerOrder** - The order in which managers managed a team.
-For instance, in 2022, Tony La Russa managed the team first (Rk of 1), was fired, and replaced by Miguel Cairo for the rest of the season (Rk of 2).
+For instance, in 2022, Tony La Russa managed the team first (1st), was fired, and replaced by Miguel Cairo for the rest of the season (2nd).

 **Wins, Losses, Ties** - The team's record of won, lost, and tied games